xiexq007/T2D-REO/README.md

 1. The overlapped reverse REOs were identified from three islets traning data subsets.
 2.  **MIC, ANOVA, and mRMR** were applied to get the rankings of overlapped reverse REOs.
 4. Four common classification algorithms-based models were constructed and compared to select the optimal model **(SVM-based model)**.
-5. Further **feature screening and parameter tuning** were implemented, the **top 21 REOs** selected by **mRMR** were the optimal feature subset.
+5. Further **feature screening and parameter tuning** were implemented, the **top 7 REOs** selected by **mRMR** were the optimal feature subset.
-6. Based on **21 REOs and SVM**, the model with excellent predictive power was constructed.
+6. Based on **7 reverse REOs and SVM**, the model with excellent predictive power was constructed.

 ## Usage

 - The trained model was saved in the **model/svm_model.joblib**, please install the required modules: scikit-learn, joblib.
 - You can use the provided example **(example/x_example)** for testing.
-- For predictions of your own instance data, please process the data into the format of x_example (containing 21 key REOs) using the provided **code/feature encoding** code.
+- For predictions of your own instance data, please process the data into the format of x_example (containing 7 reverse REOs) using the provided **code/feature encoding** code.

 #### Example
 ```